Man pointing at laptop

 Preparing for a rate cut

-The updated interest rate can offer significant financial advantages to Australian businesses.
+Rate cuts can offer significant financial advantages to Australian businesses.
+Here's what you can do when cash rates drop:

 • Review your loan portfolio.
 Are your existing loans still the most suitable for your business needs?
 Could you refinance to a lower rate?
 Or perhaps shift to a more flexible facility?
 With lender competition heating up, better terms may already be available.